-Mixed Tocotrienols Shown to Reverse Baldness
+Mixed Tocotrienols Help Reverse Baldness

 Natural strategies for premature baldness are not magic bullets.
 Rather, they help the body help itself.
 In the case of baldness, diet and nutrition has a lot to do with it.

 Research shows that a tocotrienol complex – a form of vitamin E different than most E supplements – may increase hair growth in men with alopecia – baldness.
 The eight-month study, done at the School of Pharmaceutical Sciences at University of Science Malaysia, followed 28 subjects with male pattern baldness.